Long-tailed parakeet: Habitat

-Ecology & Behavior
+Ecology and behavior

 The long-tailed parakeet is an extremely social bird, always seen communicating with other birds of its species.
 Even though small groups are usually seen, flocks of thousands of birds have been in the Andaman Islands and Borneo.
 However, the large flocks tend to appear during breeding season.
 It is a colony breeder.
 Birds on the Malay Peninsula tend to breed from December to February while birds on the Nicobar and Andaman Islands tend to breed from February to March.
 Females tend to lay a clutch of 2 to 4 eggs approximately 30.5 x 24.5mm.
 It usually takes about 23 to 24 days for the eggs to hatch.
 Chicks fledge at around 7 weeks old.
 Its diet consists of a variety of berries, papaya, areca nuts, a wide variety of cultivated and wild fruit, seeds, and cultivated grains such as corn.
 It is a curious species, as it is often seen playing with sticks or other materials found in its environment.
 This bird species tend to find a breeding area or nest in a high tree trunk almost same behavioral as the Psittacidae family.